tianhuil/scalatime/Readme.md

 Results
 -------
 Contrary to popular lore, implicits are not very slow!
 A file with 60 implicants and functions that need 10 of them only takes 3.5 seconds to compile.
-By increasing the number of implicits in the code, we can tell it's about **0.3ms per additional implicit per function call**.
+By increasing the number of implicits in the code, we can tell it's about **0.3ms per additional implicit per function invocation**.

 On the other hand, for-comprehensions (over options and lists) are expensive.
 When nested, they are about **17ms - 26ms per level** (i.e. per `flatmap` / `map` that they represent).
-The lower estimate is for a for comprehension are just one after another:
+The lower estimate is for a for comprehension is just appended to the first list:
 ```
 val x0 = for {
 	v0 <- list